 The Haliade-X made by the US manufacturer General Electric is currently one of the most powerful wind turbine.
 It is able to generate around 45% more energy than any other offshore wind turbine currently available on the market.
 A 14-megawatt generator ensures this.
 As a result, offshore wind farms could operate with fewer individual turbines in the future.
 One of the first locations to use this wind turbine will be the port area of Rotterdam.

-Axpo is Switzerland's largest producer of renewable energies.
-In addition to Swiss hydropower and biomass, we also use wind power at the best locations in Europe.
-The sustainable energy future has already begun at Axpo.
+Axpo is the largest Swiss producer of renewable energies.
+In addition to hydropower, solar energy and biomass, we also use the power of the wind at the best locations in Europe.

-Volkswind has been a 100% subsidiary of Axpo since summer 2015.
-The German company has developed more than 80 wind farms in Germany and France with an installed capacity of over 1,350 MW.
-In France, Axpo is already one of the leading companies in the development and construction of wind energy plants.
+Axpo benefits here from the extensive experience of the Volkswind Group, which has been part of Axpo since 2015.
+Our experienced team can refer to more than 80 wind farms in Germany and France with a total installed capacity of over 1,470 MW.
+In France, Axpo is one of the leading companies in the development and construction of wind farms.

 The Global Tech I wind farm has been generating electricity for around 445,000 households far out in the North Sea since September 2015 with 80 wind turbines of the 5 MW class.
 Axpo has a 24.1 percent interest in this offshore wind farm.
 Global Tech I was one of the first wind farms to be built in the German North Sea, and is one of the so-called "far offshore wind farms" owing to its location 140 kilometres north of the logistics base in Emden.